-Tiger Store can supports any NTFS-formatted volume to which the storage server has Read & Write access.
+Tiger Store supports any simple or striped NTFS-formatted volume to which the storage server has Read & Write access.
 You can connect the storage server to the storage directly or using a switch through Fibre Channel or 1/10Gb Ethernet (for iSCSI storage).
+The storage server can also share its own internal disks, letting any computer on the same LAN gain block-level access to them.